raisaat/Book-Store-Web-Application/README.md

 # Book-Store-Web-Application

-*This was a collaborative project between Faraz Khalid, Humayoon Qaimkhani and Raisaat Rashid*
+*This was a collaborative project between Raisaat Rashid, Faraz Khalid and Humayoon Qaimkhani*

 A comprehensive commercial-level book store web application.
 Includes a user-friendly UI for both the customer and the admin.
 Features include: